mhdawson/self-service-agent-blueprint/README-NEW.md

 ### 4.2 Laptop Refresh Specific Components

-These components demonstrate how to customize the quickstart for a specific IT process.
+These components build on the common components to implement the laptop refresh process.
 Apply the same patterns for your own use cases (PIA, RFP, etc.).

 #### 4.2.1 MCP Servers